kube-bind/kube-bind/docs/content/setup/local-setup-with-kind.md

 ### Step two: deploy an identity provider

 kube-bind relies on OAuth2 for securely authenticating consumer and producer clusters.
-There are many ways to handle that in Kubernetes, for example with [DEX IDP](https://github.com/dexidp/dex).
+There are many ways to handle that in Kubernetes, for example with [dex IDP](https://github.com/dexidp/dex).
 It depends on cert-manager, which we'll deploy first:

 ```sh
 helm repo add jetstack https://charts.jetstack.io